Mobile menu icon

 We study organisms ranging from the smallest microorganisms to the largest plants and animals, examining in particular how these organisms evolved and how they survive and interact with each other and with their environment.
 We work at scales ranging from molecules to the planet.

-Research into life on earth includes activities of the Williamson Research Centre and the Interdisciplinary Centre for Ancient Life.
+Research into life on earth includes activities of the Williamson Research Laboratories, Microbial Evolution Research Manchester and the Interdisciplinary Centre for Ancient Life.

 Research highlights